tock/book/src/course/thread-tutorials/encrypted-sensor-data/encrypted-data.md

 # Encrypted Sensor Data

-We now will extend our networked device to decrypt the sensor readings we receive from other Super Secure Systems device that encrypt the data using our company's encryption key).
+We now will extend our networked device to decrypt the sensor readings we receive from other Super Secure Systems devices that encrypt the data using our company's encryption key.
 Notice that we currently receive both encrypted and unencrypted data.

 At a high level, both the sender and receiver of our sensor data possess our